 Similar to pots and pans, nonstick baking sheets and dishes are the worst offenders.
 Opt for a pyrex baking dish instead.

-Plastic ziplock baggies are commonly seen in many kitchens.
-Switch to a reusable option.
+Disposable, plastic ziplock baggies are a common kitchen staple.
+Switch to a reusable option instead.
 Not only is this a more sustainable and less wasteful option, but also nontoxic!
 I like brand Stasher bag.
-These reusable food storage bags can be placed in the freezer and are also dishwasher safe!
-You can find these at Whole Foods or on Amazon.
+These reusable food storage bags can be placed in the freezer and are also dishwasher safe.
+You can find these at Whole Foods, Target, or on Amazon.